hengzhe-zhang/FlexAutoML/README.md

-# Machine Learning Toolbox 🛠️
+# FlexAutoML 🛠️

-Machine Learning Toolbox is a comprehensive, end-to-end solution for your machine learning pipeline tasks.
-Unlike traditional AutoML tools, which can often be a black box, our toolbox offers greater flexibility by allowing users to freely combine various machine learning functions according to their needs.
+FlexAutoML is a comprehensive, end-to-end solution designed to streamline your machine learning pipeline tasks.
+Unlike traditional AutoML tools, which can often act as a "black box," FlexAutoML offers unparalleled flexibility.
+This enables users to combine various machine learning functions according to their specific needs.

 ## Unique Selling Points 🎯